A practical guide to Zendesk workflow automation

 eesel AI pricing

-Zendesk vs. eesel AI: Features by plan
+Zendesk vs. eesel AI: features by plan

 FeatureZendesk Suite Team ($55/agent/mo)Zendesk Suite Professional ($115/agent/mo)eesel AI (Starts at $239/mo)

-Basic Triggers & Automations✅ (Integrates with them)
+Basic triggers & automations✅ (Integrates with Zendesk)

-AI-Powered Replies✅ (Generative replies)✅ (Learns from all sources)
+AI-powered replies✅ (Generative replies)✅ (Learns from all sources)

-Custom API Actions✅ (On Business Plan)
+Custom API actions✅ (Via Marketplace)✅ (On Business Plan)

 This video provides a professional guide on how to get the most out of your Zendesk automation setup.